Docs

 Storefront tokens

-Storefront tokens are most appropriate to use directly from the web browser.
+Storefront tokens are most appropriate to use directly from the web browser but you can use them in server-to-server communications.
 If you're creating a token for an application that will make server-to-server or proxied requests to the GraphQL Storefront API, or you work with customer data, use a customer impersonation token.
 If you only wish to query information from an anonymous shopper's perspective, use a storefront token.

 Storefront token security